 B. Impacts to MISO Facilities Other than JTIQ Upgrades

 This Section 3.6.4(B) applies only to those SPP Interconnection Requests described in Section 3.6.4(A)(1), Section 3.6.4(A)(2)(b), and Section 3.6.4(A)(3) of this GIP.
-During the course of the DISIS, Transmission Provider will monitor the local facilities of MISO, comprised of those facilities that are both (i) near the MISO-SPP border as determined by the table below, and (ii) affected by one or more Interconnection Requests being evaluated in the DISIS having a distribution factor of at least ten percent (10%) on the MISO facilities near the MISO-SPP border described in (i).
+During the course of the DISIS and PSIS, Transmission Provider will monitor the local facilities of MISO, comprised of those facilities that are both (i) near the MISO-SPP border as determined by the table below, and (ii) affected by one or more Interconnection Requests being evaluated in the DISIS or PSIS having a distribution factor of at least ten percent (10%) on the MISO facilities near the MISO-SPP border described in (i).